stoeps13/connections-doc/source/user/communities/t_com_working_with_deleted_files.md

 Any community member can view the content of the trash, but you must be a community owner to restore files from the trash.
 Community owners can manage the trash content by checking it periodically and emptying it when files are no longer needed.

+!!! note
-**Note:** Trash can also be emptied automatically on a scheduled.
+    Trash can also be emptied automatically on a scheduled.
 The default period is 90 days.
 Once the trash is emptied, no content can be restored.

 To manage deleted files: